JasonSKK/Covid19-Sonification-SuperCollider/README.md

-# Covid19-Sonification-SuperCollider
+# Covid19-Sonification-SuperCollider,  25 Apr 20
-Sonification in SuperCollider using Covid19 Data  25 Apr.20
+Sonification in SuperCollider using Covid19 Data.

 I used data from: https://github.com/CSSEGISandData/COVID-19